Custom Search

 TICKET OPTIONS

-Option 2: Plea of Guilty - Submission as to Penalty (formerly known as "Plead Guilty With An Explanation").
-This option allows you to take time off work, go to court and say a few words about how much you don't like handing over your money.
-After your court appearance, the clerk will hand you a slip demanding you pay the exact same amount as Option 1 above.
-The difference with Option 2 is that you took time off work and went to court before being forced to choose Option 1.
+Option 2 allows you to take time off work, go to court and say a few words about how much you don't like handing over your money.
+After your court appearance, the clerk will hand you a slip demanding you pay an amount similar to Option 1 above.
+The difference with Option 2 is that you took time off work before being forced to plead guilty.

 Pleading guilty is pleading guilty.
 It doesn't matter whether you have an explanation or not.
 It doesn't matter how good your explanation is.
 You still have to pay the full amount of the fine.
 Most fines are set by statue.
 That means the justice can't reduce it.
 There are some exceptions but you won't be one of them.
-What's worse, you still end up with a conviction which will effect your insurance and driving record.
+If they offer you a reduced charge, you are still pleading guilty.
+You end up with a conviction which will affect your insurance and driving record.

 What They Don't Tell You